the-fab-cube/flesh-and-blood-cards/README.md

 Similarly, a set is unique based on a setcode + name, and can have multiple editions, but is considered to be 1 entry within the data set.

+All cards, printings, sets, set editions, and other data in the data set is also assigned a unique generated unique_id when they are added that is consistent throughout the data set.
+Once a unique_id is added to the data set, it will never be changed and should be a stable way to refer to that particular piece of data.
+(NOTE: By "will never be changed" I mean "if this is changed, something went horribly wrong and I need to revert the unique_id back to its original value, and if you notice this please let me know!".)

 ## Approach to Versioning
 To the best of my ability, I attempt to follow [Semantic Versioning](https://semver.org/) when releasing versions of this data set.
 You can find all released versions [here](https://github.com/the-fab-cube/flesh-and-blood-cards/releases).